apache/datafusion/docs/source/index.rst

 DataFusion is an extensible query engine written in `Rust <http://rustlang.org>`_ that uses `Apache Arrow <https://arrow.apache.org>`_ as its in-memory format.

+This documentation is for the `core DataFusion project <https://github.com/apache/datafusion>`_, which contains libraries that are used to build data-centric system software.
+DataFusion also offers the following subprojects, which provide packaged versions of DataFusion intended for end users, and these have separate documentation.

+- `DataFusion Python <https://datafusion.apache.org/python/>`_ offers a Python interface for SQL and DataFrame queries.
+- `DataFusion Ray <https://github.com/apache/datafusion-ray/>`_ provides a distributed version of DataFusion that scales out on `Ray <https://www.ray.io>`_ clusters.
+- `DataFusion Comet <https://datafusion.apache.org/comet/>`_ is an accelerator for Apache Spark based on DataFusion.

-DataFusion's target users are developers building fast and feature rich database and analytic systems, customized to particular workloads.
+DataFusion's target users are
+developers building fast and feature rich database and analytic systems, customized to particular workloads.
 See `use cases <https://datafusion.apache.org/user-guide/introduction.html#use-cases>`_ for examples.